vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/026_pApmanAshanam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xix.
-Used in Kāuç.
+Used in Kāuś.
 (30. 17) in a healing rite against all diseases; and reckoned (note to 26.
-1) to the takmanāçana gaṇa.
+1) to the takmanāśana gaṇa.
 The comm. finds it quoted also in the Nakṣ.
 K. (15), in a ceremony against nirṛti.

 ## Translations